-Additionally, it's a smart idea to recheck your feedback loops on a regular basis and eliminate any subscribers that are not engaged (didn’t open your messages in the last 3 months, or have complaints or flagged you as spam).
+Additionally, it’s a smart idea to recheck your feedback loops on a regular basis and eliminate any subscribers that are not engaged (didn’t open your messages in the last 3 months, have complaints, or flagged you as spam).

 It is recommended not to send promotional emails using a free email provider like Gmail or Yahoo.
 One reason is that using a free email address to send professional emails can damage your reputation and hurt your delivery rate.

 The other problem is that free email domains frequently fail the DMARC policy, thus your emails will probably face more hard bounces.
 Instead, send emails from a designated email service provider like Sendgrid.

 Number of smartphone subscriptions worldwide from 2016 to 2021, with forecasts from 2022 to 2027 (in millions), Source: Statista

 The number of mobile users will rise yearly, with roughly 6.4 billion smartphones now in use.
 Be sure to consider mobile optimization!
 On mobile devices, page load time is even more important because poor load times can cause emails to bounce.

 The three main methods for establishing your domain’s authenticity are DMARC, SPF, and DKIM.
 However, a Litmus survey found that less than 40% of businesses really complete the verification procedure.

 Your email bounce rate will decrease and your deliverability rate will increase as a result of domain authentication.
 Additionally, it will stop users from seeing security notifications when they open your emails.